bytedance/byteps/docs/rationale.md

 Finally, there are many other benefits of using PS over allreduce.
 For example, it does not have the synchronization cost when you train on large-scale.
 Allreduce requires all workers (GPUs) to have a global barrier before each allreduce.
 PS does not have this problem.
 Workers are asynchronous by their nature.

 Furthermore, it is much easier to support asynchronous training with PS (we will have detailed paper talk about this later) than allreduce.
-It is also easier to add fault-tolerance, struggler-mitigation, etc. We have not implemented them all, but we plan to, and we welcome contributions.
+It is also easier to add fault-tolerance, straggler-mitigation, etc. We have not implemented them all, but we plan to, and we welcome contributions.
 Any such features added to BytePS will benefit all supported framework.
 Isn't this great?